Electric Ireland Game Changers Virtual Event - Why Do Teenage Girls Drop Out Of Sport?” #GameChangersNI

-The event will begin with a provocative question:
+The event began with a provocative question:

 “Why do teenage girls drop out of sport?”

-We will discuss how sport is a huge benefit for mental and health development at a young age, and how the skills learned through sport can be useful for future careers.
+We discussed how sport is a huge benefit for mental and health development at a young age, and how the skills learned through sport can be useful for future careers.
 Also, to highlight the opportunities for women in sport and how it is an exciting time to be a young woman in the sporting world.

-The outcome of the event will be to have reached and educated young women, their parents and coaches on how they can help to sustain their interest in sport and to encourage future female athletes.
+The outcome of this event will be to have reached and educated young women, their parents and coaches on how they can help to sustain their interest in sport and to encourage future female athletes.

-Our Host and Panellists include:
+Our Host and Panellists included: